damoresa/taskmanager/README.md

 user per application instance as of 28/11/2017 - so most of it's provided tooling is either used or recommended.

+As of 2/12/2017 the application supports a very simple _JWT_ authentication pattern, with expiry yet to be implemented.
+Also, tasks / projects are still global so the application is designed for a single user.
+In the future I may consider adding a user to project relationship, but that's out of the scope now.

 The purpose of the application is to actually help myself manage my own time in order to be able to analyze certain scenarios.